grumpyclimber/portfolio/nlp_feedback/README.md

 A while ago I've started writing a [generic feedback post](https://github.com/grumpyclimber/portfolio/blob/main/nlp_feedback/feedback.md
 ).
 I wanted to compile all my usual project feedback remarks into 1 list.
 So that everyone can have a read before/ after they publish their project and check if they still can do some work.

 That made me thinking: why don't include other peoples feedback as well?
-I've started wondering how many published projects received at least 1 reply on Dataquests forum?
+I've started wondering how many published projects received at least 1 reply on Dataquest's forum?
 Currently (November 2021) that number sits at 1102 posts.
 At this stage this stopped looking like writing a post, and started looking like a data analysis project...

 Step 1:
 Scrape all the necessary data (project posts)